Lake Hebeeb, Rocky Gap State Park near Cumberland, MD

 I was impressed years ago by the way Raushenberg used objects in his paintings but most of this early works and those by others such as Schnabel had a "mostly paintings" quality about them.

-"Push Button" (Left) was designed to be plugged into an electrical outlet via an attached extension cord and is interactive allowing viewers to dim or turn lights on and off and cause sounds to be produced.
+"Push Button" (Left) was designed to be plugged into an electrical outlet via an attached extension cord.
+It jumps to a brighter state when approached and is interactive allowing viewers to dim or turn lights on and off and cause sounds to be produced.

 Target Ten, 23 x 23 x5 inches, 1996